Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Ajit Kumar — Analyst

-Thank you, Dheerav.
-Good evening everyone.
+Thank you, Nirav.
+Good evening, everyone.
 This is Ajit Kumar from JM Financial.
-Welcome to Q4FY26 earnings call of Bajaj Finance Limited.
-On behalf of JM Financial, I would like to thank Bajaj Finance Management for giving us the opportunity to host them.
-To discuss the earnings, I am pleased to welcome Mr. Rajeev Jain, Vice Chairman and Managing Director; Mr. Sandeep Jain, Chief Operating Officer and Chief Financial Officer, and other senior members of the management team.
+Welcome to Q4 FY ’26 earnings call of Bajaj Finance Limited.
+On behalf of JM Financial, I would like to thank Bajaj Finance management for giving us the opportunity to host them.
+To discuss the earnings, I’m pleased to welcome Mr. Rajeev Jain, Vice Chairman and Managing Director; Mr. Sandeep Jain, Chief Operating Officer and Chief Financial Officer; and other senior members of the management team.

-I now invite Mr. Rajeev Jain for his opening remarks, post which we will open the floor for Q&A. Over to you Rajeev.
+I now invite Mr. Rajeev Jain for his opening remarks, post which we will open the floor for Q&A. Over to you, Rajeev.

 Rajeev Jain — Vice Chairman and Managing Director